pokt-network/pocket/docs/releases/README.md

 For example, `X.Y.Z[-<pre_release_tag][+branch_name][+short_hash][+dirty]` is the name of a potential build we will release in the future.

 ## Container Images

+Our images are hosted on Github's Container Registry (GHCR) and are available at `ghcr.io/poktnetwork/pocket-v1`.
+You can find the list of latest images [here](https://github.com/pokt-network/pocket/pkgs/container/pocket-v1).

 ### Tags